Are you struggling to write your college personal statement? You’re in luck! Read on for a complete guide on how to write a strong personal statement.

 You should also ask your revision partner what they’ve learned about you and ask yourself if their takeaway aligns with your original intention.
 Sometimes the intended message doesn’t always come across as it does in our heads, so this is an essential final step.

 You can ask a friend, parent, or teacher to proofread your essay for you.
-You can also get expert insight from our team at Quad Education to help you create the highest-quality personal statement possible!
+You can also get expert insight from our team of college admissions consultants at Quad Education to help you create the highest-quality personal statement possible!

 When it comes to crafting a compelling personal statement, it can be challenging to know where to start.
 One effective strategy is to review personal statement samples from successful applicants.